Smallest drop of QGP: Thermodynamic properties in p-Pb collisions: Thermodynamics from relativistic hydrodynamics

 where $T^{\mu\nu}$ is the stress-energy tensor of the fluid, $u^{\mu}$ is the fluid four-velocity, the integrals are computed over the freeze-out hypersurface~\cite{Ollitrault:2008zz}, and $s$ and $\epsilon$ are the entropy and energy density, respectively.
 Taking the ratio $E/S$, one eliminates $V_{\rm eff}$ and can solve the resulting equation for $T_{\rm eff}$, with the aid of the equation of state.

-According to hydrodynamic simulations of Pb-Pb nuclei collisions at center-of-mass energies $\sqrt{s_{NN}} = 5.02 \text{ TeV}$, the mean transverse momentum of charged particles $\langle p_t\rangle$ and $T_{\rm eff}$ have been found to be related by $\langle p_t\rangle\approx 3 T_{\rm eff}$ ~\cite{Gardim:2019xjs, Gardim:2020sma}.
-Furthermore, this relationship has also been found to be independent of transport coefficients and system centrality.
-This result is in agreement with expectations, since for an ideal massless gas at very high energies, the transverse momentum coincides with the energy per particle, i.e. $\epsilon=3T$.
-Combining these results with the experimentally measured value of $\langle p_t \rangle$, one can obtain the effective temperature of $T_{\rm eff} = 222 \pm 9$ MeV, confirming the production of the QGP in heavy-ion collisions.
+According to hydrodynamic simulations of Pb-Pb nuclei collisions at center-of-mass energies $\sqrt{s_{NN}} = 5.02 \text{ TeV}$, it was found that the mean transverse momentum of charged particles $\langle p_t\rangle$ and $T_{\rm eff}$ are related by $\langle p_t\rangle\approx 3 T_{\rm eff}$ ~\cite{Gardim:2019xjs, Gardim:2020sma}.
+Moreover, this relationship has been shown to be independent of the transport coefficients and system centrality.
+This result is consistent with expectations, since for an ideal massless gas at very high energies the transverse momentum coincides with the energy per particle, i.e. $\epsilon=3T$.
+Combining these results with the experimentally measured value of $\langle p_t \rangle$, one obtains the effective temperature of $T_{\rm eff} = 222 \pm 9$ MeV, which confirms the production of the QGP in heavy-ion collisions.

-To access the fluid equation of state, one more thermodynamic quantity is required.
-It is known that for a relativistic fluid the entropy density is directly proportional to the particle density \cite{Ollitrault:2008zz, Gardim:2019xjs}, even when the hydrodynamic expansion is viscous ~\cite{Giacalone:2020ymy}.
-Thus, it is possible to determine the effective entropy density of a system by considering
+To access the equation of state of the fluid, another thermodynamic quantity is required.
+It is known that for a relativistic fluid the entropy density is directly proportional to the particle density ~\cite{Ollitrault:2008zz, Gardim:2019xjs}, even if the hydrodynamic expansion is viscous ~\cite{Giacalone:2020ymy}.
+It is thus possible to determine the effective entropy density of a system by considering into account

 where the multiplicity per unit rapidity $dN_{\rm ch}/dy$ is measured experimentally and the entropy per particle $\mathcal{S}/N_{\rm ch}$ can be obtained from experimental data~\cite{Hanus:2019fnc}.
-The quantity $s/T^3$ taken from Pb-Pb data is also in agreement with Lattice QCD results \cite{Bazavov:2018mes}.
+The quantity $s/T^3$ taken from Pb-Pb data is also in agreement with lattice QCD results \cite{Bazavov:2018mes}.